yueyanglu/yueyanglu.github.io/index.md

 ---

 ### Research Interests
-My research primarily focuses on how mesoscale eddies affect tracer distributions in the ocean and what is the mechanism of this effect.
+My current research focuses on how the ocean dynamics influences the regional sea level changes on the Northwestern European shelf.
+I am also interested in how mesoscale eddies affect tracer distributions in the ocean and what is the mechanism of this effect.
 I use theory and idealized and comprehensive numerical models of ocean circulation to tackle these problems.

 I am always happy to discuss and collaborate with different minds!